top of page

 Occupational therapists identify and support skills that a child needs in order to play, learn, and interact appropriately.
 OTs have knowledge about anatomy, motor development, neurology, and sensory integration that help us to look at a task, break it down into necessary steps and skills needed, and address where the breakdown may be occurring.
 We do this all through play and fun!

-An Occupational Therapy Evaluation could include assessment of:
+An Occupational Therapy Evaluation could include an assessment of your child's:

 - fine motor skills